islomar/your-code-as-a-crime-scene/README.md

 * Judge Hotspots with the Powe of Names
 * Code Maat no trackea cambios de nombres

+## Ideas to do
+* Identify most contributors (people and team) for a specific repository, component, file.

 ## Creating an offender profile
 1. Move to 2013 in the Code Maat repository: